klange/toaruos/base/home/local/README.md

 twice.
 Tab completion is available for both commands and file names.

-To edit files, try using `bim` - a vi-like editor with syntax highlighting, line and character selection, history stack, and tabs.
+To edit files, try using `bim` - a vi-like editor with syntax highlighting, line and character selection, history stack, tabs, and more.

 To install packages, use the `msk` tool.
-You can install GCC toolchain with:
+You can install a GCC/binutils toolchain with:

     sudo msk install build-essential